AlanMasciangelo/AlanMasciangelo.github.io/content/posts/2021-02-27---Seeking-ci-with-GitLab-Helm-and-monorepos.md

 ### Background

 There comes a time when every team must dive deep into the automation ocean.
-For us it was somewhere around the ~30 engineer mark.
-Here’s how we “matured” our continuous integration approach while scaling to 100+ engineers working on ~40 microservices.
+For us it was somewhere around the 30 engineer mark.
+Here’s how we matured our continuous integration approach while scaling to 100+ engineers working on 40+ microservices using GitLab CI, Docker, Kubernetes, and Helm.

-We use a combination of GitLab CI, Docker, Kubernetes, and Helm.
-We practice [trunk based development](https://trunkbaseddevelopment.com/) in a monorepo hosted in GitLab.
+We practice [trunk based development](https://trunkbaseddevelopment.com/) in a monorepo hosted on GitLab.
 The choice to use a monorepo wasn’t made lightly.
 Ultimately, we decided the benefits were just too great to pass on, even for a small group.
 Statically typed interfaces, atomic commits, uniform large-scale refactors, lockstep dependency upgrades, and shared build tooling have all paid dividends.
 Similar to the microservice philosophy, a monorepo does come at a complexity and engineering cost.

 Some design features of our monorepo: